AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/csv.md

   </tr>
   <tr>
    <td role="rowheader">Data Structure</td>
    <td> <p>Select the data structure to aggregate the fields in the way you want.
-After defining the data structure, you can map the items to the corresponding fields.</p> <p>For more information, see <a href="../../workfront-fusion/modules/data-structures.md" class="MCXref xref">Data structures</a>.</p> </td>
+After defining the data structure, you can map the items to the corresponding fields.</p> <p>For more information, see <a href="../../workfront-fusion/modules/data-structures.md" class="MCXref xref">Data structures in Adobe Workfront Fusion</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Include headers in the first row </td>